 Business Budget Definition and Example

-The budget is an essential part of a business plan when starting a new business.
-Once a business is established, budgeting becomes a regular task that normally occurs on a quarterly and/or annual basis, where the past quarter or year's budget is reviewed and budget projections are made for the next three or even five quarters or years.
+A budget is an essential part of your business plan when starting a new business.
+Once your business is established, budgeting becomes a regular task that normally occurs on a quarterly and/or annual basis, where past budgets are reviewed and budget projections are made for the next three or even five quarters or years.

-The basic process of planning a budget involves listing the business's fixed and variable costs on a monthly basis and then deciding on the allocation of funds to reflect the business's goals.
-(For more on fixed and variable costs, see Breakeven Analysis.)
+The basic process of planning a budget involves listing your business's fixed and variable costs on a monthly basis and then deciding on the allocation of funds to reflect goals.

 Without a budget, you may not know how your business is performing.
 A budget provides an accurate picture of expenditures and revenues and should drive important business decisions such as whether to: